richardstartin/richardstartin.github.io/_posts/2018-03-05-population-count-in-java.md

 </div>

-Despite its power, since no vectorisation of this operation is possible prior to the AVX-512 VPOPCNTD/VPOPCNTQ extension (available virtually nowhere), loops containing <code language="java">popcnt</code> can quickly become bottlenecks.
+Despite its power, since no vectorisation of this operation is possible prior to the AVX-512 VPOPCNTD/VPOPCNTQ extension (available virtually nowhere), loops containing `popcnt` can quickly become bottlenecks.
 Looking beneath the surface is intriguing.
 I'm sure with explicit vectorisation the lookup approach could be powerful.